matt-dray/plunderplot/README.md

 Type value at x axis max: 100
 Type value at y axis min: 0
 Type value at y axis max: 50
-Select points on the chart, press ESC when finished Add a label for point 1: west
+Click points on the chart, press ESC when finished Type a label for point 1: west
-Add a label for point 2: centre
+Type a label for point 2: centre
-Add a label for point 3: east
+Type a label for point 3: east
 Done
 ```